wmakeouthill/certificados-wesley/portfolio-content/projects/wmakeouthill.github.io-english.md

   - Open the published URL (GitHub Pages or Cloud Run).
   - The landing (`hero`) already shows profile summary and key links.

-- **2. Browse sections**
+- **2. Browse the sections**
   - Scroll through: `about`, `skills`, `experience`, `education`, `certifications`, `projects`, `contact`.
-  - Each section is a standalone Angular component, rendering content from `portfolio-content/`.
+  - Each section is a standalone Angular component, reflecting the contents of `portfolio-content/`.

 - **3. Use the AI Chat**
   - Click the floating/chat widget (`chat-widget`).